sendbird/sendbird-platform-sdk-csharp/docs/UserChannelMetadataApi.md

 ## UpdateUserMetadataByKey

-> Dictionary&lt;string, string&gt; UpdateUserMetadataByKey (string userId, string key, string apiToken = null, Object body = null)
+> Dictionary&lt;string, string&gt; UpdateUserMetadataByKey (string apiToken, string userId, string key, Object body = null)

 Update a user metadata - When updating a specific item of a user metadata by its key